zipurman/oVIRT_Simple_Backup/docs/install_debian.md

     * Migration of XenServer VMs to oVirt

 ## How the oVirt Backup works:
     * A new VM must be created in the oVirt environment.
-We will call this BackupEngine.
+We will call this oVirtSimpleBackup.
-    * A NFS share must be added on BackupEngine to /mnt/backups.
+    * A NFS share must be added on oVirtSimpleBackupVM to /mnt/backups.
 This is where the backups will be saved.
-    * When running backups BackupEngine will:
+    * When running backups oVirtSimpleBackup will:
         * connect to oVirtEngine
         * snapshot the target VM
-        * attach the snapshot to BackupEngine as an additional disk
+        * attach the snapshot to oVirtSimpleBackupVM as an additional disk
         * image the disk to /mnt/backups/
         * remove the attached snapshot
         * delete the snapshot

 ## How the Xen to oVirt Migration Works:
-    * Requires the BackupEngine, so make sure you install the BackupEngine in the oVirt environment
+    * Requires the oVirtSimpleBackupVM, so make sure you install the oVirtSimpleBackupVM in the oVirt environment
     * A new VM must be created in the XenServer environment as well.
 We will call this VMMIGRATE.
-    * A NFS share must be added on BackupEngine and VMMIGRATE to /mnt/migrate.
+    * A NFS share must be added on oVirtSimpleBackup and VMMIGRATE to /mnt/migrate.
 This is where the migration files will be written and read.
     * VMMIGRATE is a simple VM that does the following:
-        * Receives ssh commands from BackupEngine to image attached disks when migrating VMs
+        * Receives ssh commands from oVirtSimpleBackup to image attached disks when migrating VMs
-    * BackupEngine will also ssh to your specified XenHost Server and issue commands to shutdown, start, attach disks, remove disks, etc. for VMs that will be involved in the migration (VMMIGRATE and TargetVM)
+    * oVirtSimpleBackup will also ssh to your specified XenHost Server and issue commands to shutdown, start, attach disks, remove disks, etc. for VMs that will be involved in the migration (VMMIGRATE and TargetVM)
-    * When running migrations BackupEngine will:
+    * When running migrations oVirtSimpleBackup will:
         * Call to specified XenHost Server
             * shutdown the target VM
             * shutdown VMMIGRATE